ConnorM2020/Blockchain-Concurrency-Confliction-Resolution/README.md

 (Include images of the system, architecture, or UI here)

 📜 Contributors

-👤 ConnorM2020 (Connor)👤 cmallon42
+👤 ConnorM2020 (Connor)

 🏛 License

 This project is licensed under the MIT License.
 Feel free to modify and use it in your projects.
 📬 Contact & Support

-For issues and contributions, create a GitHub issue or reach out via:🔗 GitHub: ConnorM2020
+For issues and contributions, create a GitHub issue or reach out via:

-wd
+GitHub: ConnorM2020